 Soleas, T. (2015).
 Integrating design thinking and metacognition: An accessible way to cultivate thinkers.
 Ubiquitous Learning: An International Journal, 8(4), 1–13.

 Spencer, J., & Juliani, A. J. (2016).
 Launch: Using design thinkint to boost creativity and bring out the maker in every student.
-San Diego: DAve Burgess Consulting, Inc.
+San Diego: Dave Burgess Consulting, Inc.

 Thomas, D., & Brown, J. S. (2011).
 A new culture of learning: Cultivating the imagination for a world of constant change.